BeanutPutters/BeanutPutters.github.io/index.md

-# An Analysis of The Pre-Covid Twitch Era
+# An Analysis of The Pre-COVID Twitch Era

 #### Carmie Hsiao, Tyler Young